oar-team/batsim/doc/proto_description.md

   profile information (optional).

-- **example with redis** : the job description, and the profile description if it unknown to Batsim yet, must have been pushed into redis by the scheduler before sending this message
+- **example with redis** : the job description, and the profile description if unknown to Batsim yet, must have been pushed into redis by the scheduler before sending this message.
 ```json
 {
   "timestamp": 10.0,